 \subsection{Simulated Monte-Carlo Analysis}

-To investigate the robustness of our SC-ETO method, we sample 50 randomly generated initial and final target positions in the same environment.
+To investigate the robustness of our SC-ETO method, we uniformly sample 50 randomly generated initial and final target positions in a simulated environment.
 We simulated the drone dynamics using the pybullet gym-pybullet-drones environment~\cite{panerati2021learning} and inspect collisions during the execution of the planned paths by the drone.

 We compare our SC-ETO method against ETO without the CBF constraint inequality in Eq.~\eqref{eq:cbf_cond}, which is replaced with the obstacle distance function $h(x)$.
 Our results are presented in the table in Fig.~\ref{fig:robustness}.
 We find that our method generates safe ergodic trajectories with a 100 percent success rate (no collisions).
-In contrast, while ETO generates collision-free trajectories using $h(x)\ge0$, the resulting trajectories are considered unsafe according to Eq.~\ref{eq:cbf_cond}.
+In contrast, while ETO generates collision-free trajectories using $h(x)\ge0$, the resulting trajectories are considered unsafe according to Eq.~\eqref{eq:cbf_cond}.
 As a consequence, a drone tracking this trajectory results in unsafe exploration that collides with objects in the environment and only succeeds $38 \%$ of the time.